512-870-7708

 These Terms & Conditions, and any dispute or claim arising out of or relating to them (including non-contractual disputes or claims), are governed by the laws of the State of Texas, without regard to its conflict of laws principles.
 This means that the interpretation and enforcement of this agreement will be based on Texas state law, even if you reside in or access our Services from another state.

-Jurisdiction and Venue: You agree that any disputes will be resolved in Williamson County, Texas.
-Specifically, if a matter proceeds in court (or arbitration, as discussed below), the exclusive venue shall be Williamson County.
+Jurisdiction and Venue: You agree that any disputes will be resolved in Travis County, Texas.
+Specifically, if a matter proceeds in court (or arbitration, as discussed below), the exclusive venue shall be Travis County.
 This is where our business is primarily based/operated.
-By agreeing to these Terms, you are consenting to the personal jurisdiction of the state courts located in Williamson County, Texas (or federal courts in the Western District of Texas, to the extent a dispute is brought in federal court).
+By agreeing to these Terms, you are consenting to the personal jurisdiction of the state courts located in Travis County, Texas (or federal courts in the Western District of Texas, to the extent a dispute is brought in federal court).
 You agree that these courts (or arbitrators within this geographic region) will be the proper and convenient forum for resolving disputes.
 You also agree not to argue that it is an inconvenient forum or to seek to move the case elsewhere.

 Arbitration Agreement: To resolve matters more efficiently and with less expense, you and we agree that any dispute, claim, or controversy arising out of or relating to these Terms or the use of our Services shall be determined by binding arbitration instead of in courts of general jurisdiction.
 Arbitration is typically more informal than a lawsuit in court.
 We both agree to give up the right to a trial by jury for any claims covered by this arbitration agreement.
 The arbitration will be administered by a mutually agreed-upon arbitration service (such as the American Arbitration Association, under its Commercial Arbitration Rules, or another reputable arbitration body) and conducted by a single arbitrator.
-The arbitration shall take place in or near Williamson County, Texas, unless we both agree to another location in writing.
+The arbitration shall take place in or near Travis County, Texas, unless we both agree to another location in writing.
 If traveling to Texas would create a significant hardship for you and the claim is small, we can discuss the possibility of conducting the arbitration via teleconference or written submissions.
 The arbitrator will have the authority to award the same damages and relief that a court could (including injunctive and declaratory relief or statutory damages), but any relief must be on an individual basis (see “No Class Actions” below).
 Judgment on the arbitration award may be entered in any court that has jurisdiction.

 Exceptions: There are a few exceptions to the above agreement to arbitrate: (1) If your claim qualifies for small claims court, either party may choose to take it to small claims court instead of arbitration, provided the claim remains in that court’s jurisdiction and is not consolidated with other claims.
 (2) Either party is free to seek equitable relief (an injunction or restraining order) in court to prevent an imminent or ongoing violation of these Terms that would cause irreparable harm (for example, misuse of intellectual property, breach of confidentiality, or violation of a non-discrimination law), without first going through arbitration.
 Seeking such interim relief does not waive the right to arbitration for other issues.
 (3) As a licensed real estate agent, certain disputes (like commission disagreements between brokers) might be subject to separate arbitration processes established by REALTOR® associations – those would be handled as required by industry rules rather than this agreement, if applicable.
 But that’s more on the brokerage side, not usually involving clients.